xemonix0/Cherry-Doom/FEATURES.md

 #### Intermission screen

-- Setting to adjust intermission kill percentage to meet UV max speedrun requirements (CFG-only: `inter_accurate_kill_count`)
+- Maps without items or monsters display 100% item or kill completion respectively
-    - Ensures that resurrected and Icon of Sin-spawned monsters do not increase the kill count.
-Maps without monsters display 100% kill completion
+- Setting to _adjust intermission kill percentage to meet UV max speedrun requirements_ (CFG-only: `inter_accurate_kill_count`)
-- Maps without items display 100% item completion
+    - Ensures that resurrected and Icon of Sin-spawned monsters do not increase the kill count

 ### Status Bar/HUD